Skip to main content

 The following recipe and photography was provided by Christina Musgrave of Tasting with Tina.

-Scotch Eggs are a breaded brunch favorite featuring hardboiled eggs wrapped in sausage.
-They’re often deep-fried, but to keep the mess to a minimum, I chose to bake them and the crunch of the coating did not suffer whatsoever!
+Scotch Eggs are a breaded brunch favorite featuring hard boiled eggs wrapped in sausage.
+They’re often deep fried, but to keep the mess to a minimum they can also be baked.
+The crunch of the coating will not suffer whatsoever!

-My family loves to dip Scotch Eggs in an easy maple mustard sauce, and I always throw on a little chopped Italian parsley for color and presentation.
+Scotch eggs are best enjoyed with a dipping sauce, like the maple mustard sauce included below.
+And it never hurts to throw on a little chopped Italian parsley for color and presentation.
 The sauce is sweet, tangy and delicious.
 Don’t skip it!

 Make a batch of Scotch Eggs for the week, or bring them your upcoming Easter gatherings.